 Now there is a 35 Piece Lock Pick Set being offered for around $63 online.
 It is a colored set, with all the picks having colored aluminum handles, and it comes with the same case as the Superior Lock Pick set, but for 1/3rd of the cost!
 However it is restricted to security professionals only, or con-artists that know how to talk to the distributor.
 It really is a decent set!
 And at $1.50 for each of the 35 lock picks, you’re paying $52.50 for all the picks, and only $10.50 for the same case that cost $44 in the previous set.
 That will lead us to believe that if you want HPC, you really need access to a legit distributor.
 But at the end of the day, 35 lock picks is way too much fluff, and $63 is NOT a budget lock pick set.
 However, this is a very common lock pick set used by locksmiths.

 Build It Yourself

 Do you like Sparrows or Petersons but don’t want to buy a complete kit?
-Then build one yourself based off of either my suggestions of picks to buy, or your own.
+Then build one yourself based on either my suggestions of picks to buy or your own.

 For Petersons, you will be looking at a $40-$70 for a basic kit with 2-3 Nickle Plated Picks at $3.00 each, their Government Steel with Plastic Handles are priced at $8.00 each, and their Government Steel with Rubber Handles are priced at $15.00 each.
 A tension wrench will run you $10, and a case is nylon case is $22.
 So depending on which type of pick you prefer, rubber handled or plastic, nickel finish or stainless steel, will all change the cost.